tobiaszimmermann1/pot-plugin/README.md

 ## Changelog

+### 1.7.3

+- Bugfix: Payment Gateway did not delete previous orders in some circumstances

 ### 1.7.2

 - Bugfix: Stock status of products with 0 stock did not change to instock when inventory was disabled